-The Dark Hedges Bregagh Road in Northern Ireland – the stunning tree tunnel you saw in the Game of Thrones!!!
+The Dark Hedges Bregagh Road in Northern Ireland – the stunning tree tunnel you saw in the Game of Thrones!

 The Dark Hedges is an avenue of beech trees along Bregagh Road between Armoy and Stranocum in County Antrim in Northern Ireland.
-Wile this is just a valley of trees, it’s a very untypical place and feels like a magic path.
+While this is just a valley of trees, it’s a very untypical place and feels like a magic path.

-Howth – fishing village in Dublin.
-You can’t miss one and only Howth port.
+Howth – lovely fishing village in Dublin.

-Dingle in County Kerry /Ring of Kerry/ and The Wild Atlantic Way.
+Dingle in County Kerry (Ring of Kerry) and The Wild Atlantic Way.

 Wild Atlantic Way – one of the longest coastal route in the world!

-Giant’s Causeway – incredible phenomenon formed 50-60 million years ago!!
+Giant’s Causeway – incredible phenomenon formed 50-60 million years ago!

 The Loop Head Peninsula.